aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/200-lab-03-functions.md

 #### Fn::Join

-It is always a good idea to tag your resources.
-You can use the intrinsic function **Fn::Join** to append set of values into a single value, separated by the specified delimiter.
+To help you manage your AWS resources, you can optionally assign your own metadata to each resource in the form of **tags**.
+Each tag is a simple label consisting of a customer-defined key and an optional value that can help you to categorize resources by purpose, owner, environment, or other criteria.
+Let's use the intrinsic function **Fn::Join** to name your instance.

 1. Add property `Tags` to the `Properties` section.
 1. Reference `InstanceType` parameter and add a word _webserver_, delimited with dash `-` to the tags property.